FAQ’S

 We accept major credit cards including Visa, Mastercard, American Express, Discover, and Apple Pay.

-We also take FSA and HSA cards as long as they have a major credit card logo.
+We also take FSA and HSA debit cards as long as they have a major credit card logo.

 An itemized receipt will be provided which may be used for HSA and FSA reimbursements.